WinWarbler Logging

 9. the proper Country Code is automatically set whenever a DXCC entity prefix is selected

-10. striking the Enter or Tab keys after keying in a grid square directs DXView, if running, to display the location of that grid square
+10. striking the Enter or Tab keys after typing a grid square into the Grid 1 item directs DXView, if running, to display the location of that grid square

-11. if split frequency operation is enabled, WinWarbler logs the actual transmit frequency -- the transceiver transmit frequency modified by specified offsets in CW Phone and FSK RTTY mode, and modified by the audio offsets in PSK and AFSK RTTY modes; if split frequency operation is not enabled, then the transceiver's current VFO frequency is used in place of the transceiver transmit frequency
+11. if the transceiver is operating split, WinWarbler logs the actual transmit frequency -- the transceiver transmit frequency modified by specified offsets in CW Phone and FSK RTTY mode, and modified by the audio offsets in PSK and AFSK RTTY modes

 12. the receive frequency is taken from the frequency displayed in the Main window's Receive panel for the currently active mode